parthsrivastava100/pdf_parser_n_editor/README.md

 Although example.py contains a few regex expressions, they have got nothing to do, since i changed the code in the main file, that is, pdf-redactor.py.
 This is the first version, and hence a bit bulky with a lot of files and a lot of code.
 In due course of time, I'll reduce the number of files and and remove redundant code.

+The code has the same limitations as the base repository.